ojitha/ojitha.github.io/_posts/2023-06-10-Spark2Redshift.md

 ## Graph

-You can plot the graph from the Dataframe:
+You can plot the graph from the data frame:

 ```python
 %matplotlib inline